CORE26 | U.S. Marines conduct Cold Plunge

 U.S. Marines with 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, conduct the cold plunge in Setermoen, Norway, Feb.
 27, 2026.
 The cold plunge is a part of the cold weather training that is conducted by NATO partners and allies in preparation for exercise Cold Response 26.
 A key component of NATO's enhanced vigilance activity Arctic Sentry, exercise Cold Response 26 is a Norwegian-led winter military exercise designed to enhance collective defense capabilities and ensure U.S. readiness to rapidly deploy and seamlessly operate alongside NATO Allies in challenging arctic conditions.
-This reel was created on Feb.
-20, 2026.
 (U.S. Marine Corps video by Sgt.
-Noah Masog)
+Addysyn Tobar, Sgt Noah Masog, and Cpl Garrett Gillespie)

 |Date Taken: